 Transit within the region has been studied in multiple individual studies, with the conclusions being that CMRTA should focus on local transit route improvements.
-A dedicated transit system along I-26, I-20, or I-126 is not a part of the Recommended Preferred Alternative; however, SCDOT will further evaluate existing park-and-ride facilities in the study area and will develop a plan to identify and recommend preliminary sites for future implementation to service rideshare commuters.
+A dedicated transit system along I-26, I-20, or I-126 is not a part of the RPA; however, SCDOT will further evaluate existing park-and-ride facilities in the study area and will develop a plan to identify and recommend preliminary sites for future implementation to service rideshare commuters.
 Park-and-ride express routes are also being considered by CMRTA which would utilize the region's interstate highway network to service major employment sites and events.
 The Northwest (I-26) Express and East (I-20) Richland Express routes are among the park-and-ride express routes to be evaluated by CMRTA.

-SCDOT is prepared to assist COMET/CMRTA efforts through such measures as accommodating transit (bus) stops at interchange locations and adding signal priority for buses at congested intersections in the project limits, if warranted and feasible.
+SCDOT is prepared to assist COMET/CMRTA efforts through such measures as accommodating transit (bus) stops at interchange locations, which may include bus turnouts.
 Additionally, Amtrak operates a long-distance rail system within the project area and these services will be not be affected by the preferred alternative.
+In addition, SCDOT would work with CMRTA to monitor bus operations and capacity during construction, and in the event that capacity is reached, SCDOT would provide some funding for enhanced bus service during construction, based upon a framework to be agreed upon with CMRTA.